 - Potential obligations of the guarantors (co-signer)

-- Whether the potential client is a current user of bank’s services
+- Whether the potential client is a current user of the bank’s services

-Again, required information and documentation will depend on the certain bank.
+Again, the required information and documentation will depend on the certain bank.

 A person must have an available amount of monthly income to repay the credit on a monthly basis and cover their other recurring expenses.